darioblanco/release-wizard/README.md

   structure of one app = one repo.
 - Calculate versions independently for each application in the repository.
 In Release Drafter, the version calculation is shared.
+- No need to define PR labelers, the version calculation is done solely by conventional commits.
+  Developers have full control about which commits will go to the release changelog in a monorepo scenario.
 - Improve version calculation based on commit diffs, with an optional bump protection in case several MAJOR tags are found in the difference.